-Could educational leadership be a good fit for you?
+Could being an administrator be a good fit for you?

 Many teachers love their classrooms and daily interactions with students so much.
 They would never consider moving to an educational leadership position.